Racial Grievance Policy

-- The Director of Operations and Chair of the Diversity, Equity, and Inclusion Committee will receive email notifications when the form is completed.
+- The Equity Director will receive email notifications when the form is completed.

-- The Director of Operations is responsible for ensuring that any action taken by Seattle Works is recorded on the reporting form response spreadsheet.
+- The Equity Director is responsible for ensuring that any action taken by Seattle Works is recorded on the reporting form response spreadsheet.

 Confidentiality, Access to Information, and Protection from Retaliation